allanlucio/talktofuture/development/README.md

-development
+Development

-fold reserved to development.
+Fold reserved to development.
+Functionalities in generally will be added here as a different projects.